Summative ELPAC Test Administration

 Summative ELPAC Forms Assignment

-Form assignments for the 2019–20 Summative ELPAC administration are now available on the ELPAC Forms Assignments web page.
+Form assignments for the Summative ELPAC administration is available on the ELPAC Forms Assignments web page.
 Use the lookup tool to search for an LEA; the search returns the form number to which the LEA has been assigned.
 In some cases, large LEAs will be assigned to multiple forms; these will be displayed accordingly.

 Summative ELPAC Estimated Testing Times